 The Group has transactional currency exposure.
-These exposures arise from sale the products to international markets.
+These exposures mainly arise from the sale of the products to international markets.
 Such sales were denominated in U.S. dollars or other foreign currencies, while the Group's purchases denominated in U.S. dollars or other foreign currencies accounted for less than 10% of the total purchases.